 As a Cayman Islands company listed on the Nasdaq Global Market, we are subject to the Nasdaq listing standards.
 However, the Nasdaq rules permit a foreign private issuer like us to follow the corporate governance practices of its home country.
 Certain corporate governance practices in the Cayman Islands, which is our home country, may differ significantly from the Nasdaq listing standards.
 Currently, we rely on home country practice as our audit committee consists of two independent directors.
-We also rely on home country practice exemption with respect to the requirement for annual shareholders meeting in 2020.
+We also rely on home country practice exemption with respect to the requirement for annual shareholders meeting and did not hold an annual shareholders meeting in 2020.
 As a result, our shareholders are afforded less protection than they would otherwise enjoy under the Nasdaq listing standards applicable to U.S. domestic issuers.